 Create videos about your product and post them on YouTube.
 Learning the YouTube algorithm is another challenge of itself, but in general, keep your videos engaging and make your viewers watch your videos for as long as possible.

-Your probably know how effective retargeting ads are.
+You may or may not know how effective retargeting ads are.
 It’s because you follow the prospective customer everywhere until they’re eventually convinced enough to buy from you.

 Well, if you appear everywhere without advertising, that looks even better!
 You’re instantly seen as an authority and people will trust you due to your omnipresence.
 Plus you don’t need to pay anything for advertising month in and month out.
 Just pure profit.
 But it does require a time investment initially.